Yaseer-03/Banking_Management_System/src/main/resources/MD_Files/User_API_Documentation.md

 ## Work In Progress

-## Need To Implement (Updated: 12-11-2024)
+## Need To Implement (Updated: 13-11-2024)

-- User registration with null values (check individual properties). **Status:** Done.
-- User registration by breaking validations (check individual properties). **Status:** Done.
-- User registration with existing email and mobile number. **Status:** Done.
-- Parse error handling for date of birth input (DD-MM-YYYY to YYYY-MM-DD). **Status:** Done.
-- After successfully complete's his registration (after mpin setup ) send a response class which includes user personal details and user address details in it.  **Status** Done.
-- Retrieve all users and by user ID (valid and invalid). **Status:** Done.
-- Aadhar card number must be unique. **Status:** Done.
-- In user address details if the user id exists already then user has to get response as user address already exist. **Status** Incomplete.
+- In user address details if the user id exists already then user has to get response as user address already exist. **Status** Incomplete  (optional).
-- While updating mpin ( utilize the mpin creation method only for updating Use method type put for updating and redirect to the setting mpin existed method ) **Status** Incomplete.
-- While setting mpin or updating mpin use mobile of the user instead of using mobile number **Status** Incomplete.
 - While retriving user details show everything related to the such as address and exclude those properties or show the properties as xxxx which are encrypted (such as pin and mpin) **Status** Incomplete.
 - Login user with mPIN and mobile number. **Status** Incomplete.
 - Update mPIN requires mobile number verification. **Status** Incomplete.